jubishop/Tusk/README.md

 Then: every time `[region]` is included in a `!register`, that player will be automatically assigned the role of their region.

+You can choose to disable the creation and assignment of regional roles with `!disable_region_roles`.
+If later you'd like to turn them back on, simply execute `!enable_region_roles`.

-You can choose to add this permission at any time and `TuskBot` will go to work adding these roles and assigning them to players upon execution of `!register` or `!ranks`
+You can choose to add the `Manage Roles` permission at any time and `TuskBot` will go to work adding these roles and assigning them to players upon execution of `!register` or `!ranks`

 #### `Manage Nicknames` permission

 If the `Manage Nicknames` permission is granted: every time a `[region]` is included in a `!register`, that player will have that region prefix added to their server Nickname, wrapped in brackets, such as `[USW]`.

+You can choose to disable the assignment of region prefixes to server Nicknames with `!disable_region_roles`.
+If later you'd like to turn them back on, simply execute `!enable_region_roles`.

 Note:  Due to Discord permissions, `Tusk` can't change the Nickname of server Owners and Administrators.